tanayk2610/AutoBot/Docs/Acceptance_Test.md

 ## Use Case 2

+**Note:** For this specific use case, the duration of creation of VM the time varies as it is depended on the network condition on Digital Ocean.
+Unfortunately, it is not in our hands.
+We have seen cases in which it took 10 minutes at top but there have been cases where it took 1 hour or more.

 In this use case, the user ask the AutoBot to create an image of a vm with eclipse installed on it to use on Virtual Box on local machine.
 In this use case we have 4 operating system like the firts use case: Ubuntu, Fedora, Debian and Centos.
 The user also is asked to select from a list of plugins to install on eclipse.
 Available plugins are: SpotBugs, Checklist, Hibernate, Subversive.
 User can select all, some or none of them.
 The plugins should be seprated by ",".
 If the user don't want any plugins, user should enter "none".